 Where are you from, anyway?

 Commander was born at Mystic Aquarium in Connecticut; he came to the Seattle Aquarium as part of a breeding collaboration described below.
-Woodstock was born right here at the Seattle Aquarium.

 Big guys, little gals:

-Male northern fur seals are up to six times larger than females – that’s called sexual dimorphism, and it’s the largest size difference of any species of marine mammal.
+Male northern fur seals are up to six times larger than females – that’s called sexual dimorphism, and it’s the largest size difference of any marine mammal species.

-Male northern fur seals average between 350-600 lbs. where in comparison female Northern fur seals average 95-110 lbs.
+Male northern fur seals average between 350 and 600 pounds; females average 95-110 lbs.
 Males bulk up on food all winter long in preparation for their return to the breeding grounds, where they will spend up to four months on land competing with other males for the opportunity to breed with as many females as possible.
 Only 10% of males ever get a chance to breed!

 Increasing the head count

 In 2009, with the hope of increasing the captive population of northern fur seals, the Seattle Aquarium collaborated with the New York Aquarium and the Mystic Aquarium in Connecticut to move the animals with the highest breeding potential to the New England Aquarium.
 The Seattle Aquarium received Commander and sent Isaac, a male who was 10 years old at that time.
-Isaac was soon seen breeding and in July of 2012 became the father to a healthy male pup!
+Isaac was soon seen breeding and fathered a male pup in 2012 and a female pup in 2013!